Five Chimneys: Evacuation and the death march

 After midnight on January 17, 1945, all patient records from the hospital were burned, and Olga and other hospital personnel were informed of the imminent evacuation of Auschwitz.
 However, patients were to stay behind.
 In a panic over the likelihood of being executed, if left behind, patients dragged themselves out of their beds wrapped in blankets.
 However, the SS chased all the sick and the weak back to the barracks.
 Olga, with the help of some friends, broke into the warehouse and liberated loaves of bread for the journey.
 The women, some 6,000 souls, were lined up in groups of five.
 "We were leaving Birkenau still alive!" marveled Olga.

 During the first day of the March Olga counted 119 corpses, from previous columns, along the road in a 20-minute period and witnessed the execution of Dr. Rozsa, an elderly doctor who had fallen behind.
 Clearly, the SS were executing stragglers.
 This knowledge congealed her determination to escape.
-Olga and her friends Magda and Lujza tried to stay at the front of the column so that, if they had to stop briefly, they would not drop to the rear where SS guards, fearing that they would get 'rescued' by the Bolshevik Jews liberating the camp, would shoot them.
+Olga and her friends Magda and Lujza tried to stay at the front of the column so that, if they had to stop briefly, they would not drop to the rear where SS guards, fearing that they would get 'rescued' by the Bolshevik Jews (as the German guards called them) liberating the camp, would shoot them.